🔀 Inter-VLAN Routing - CCNA Practice Questions

 CCNA Inter-VLAN Routing Exam Tips

 Inter-VLAN Routing questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: inter-vlan, router-on-a-stick, svi, layer 3 switch, sub-interface, vlan routing.

 What CCNA Expects